Savoy Company: Charity through productions

 Since 1901, The Savoy Company has been an important part of Philadelphia's cultural, philanthropic, and social arenas.
 The Company donates the net proceeds from its performances to local charitable organizations.
 In the past fifteen years, The Savoy Company has donated over $150,000 to local charitable organizations.
 Founded by Gilbert and Sullivan enthusiast and physician Alfred Reginald Allen (1876–1918) and a few of his friends, The Savoy Company has always performed the works of Gilbert and Sullivan (sharing the artistic, musical, and cultural influences of these works) and supported other local, charitable organizations.
 In 1918, members of the company established the Alfred Reginald Allen Scholarship Fund for the benefit of the Music Department of the University of Pennsylvania.
 The Company continues to support this fund with annual contributions.
 The Company also makes annual donations to local, charitable organizations, including the Red Cross, the American Cancer Society, the Children's Hospital of Philadelphia, Magee Rehabilitation Hospital, Big Brothers/Big Sisters, Daemion House, the Brandywine Conservancy, and the Delaware S.P.C.A., among many others.

-The Savoy Company is financially self-supporting and covers the costs of its productions through volunteer work.
+The Savoy Company is financially self-supporting and covers the costs of its productions through ticket sales, donations, volunteer work and advertising in an extensive, printed program book..
 All of the principal actors, chorus members, and backstage crew members are dues-paying members of the company.
 Officers, board members and committee chairs are all company members.
 Savoy provides its own choreographers and dancers.
 It also designs and builds its own sets, as well as costumes, props, and lighting.
 Each active member of the company typically donates hundreds of hours of volunteer time to the company every season.
-To cover its costs, the company sells tickets and advertising in an extensive, printed program book.
-The Savoy season officially begins in early February, although production and administrative planning continue year-round.
+The Savoy season begins in early February, although production and administrative planning continue year-round.
 Staging rehearsals are held on Tuesday and Thursday evenings at various social club venues throughout the Philadelphia area.
 The backstage crew meets on Wednesday evenings and Saturdays.
 The Savoy Company's performances generally take place in late May and early June.

 A smaller ensemble of The Savoy Company, The Savoy Travelling Troupe, presents concert-versions of its performances for area community events, schools, nursing, and retirement homes.
 The Travelling Troupe has also performed for special celebrations, such as Victorian Day in Cape May, New Jersey and the Radnor Hunt Three-Day event.
 It has sung the National Anthem before Philadelphia Eagles football games and Philadelphia Phillies baseball games.
 The Travelling Troupe has performed several times at the International Gilbert and Sullivan Festival held annually in Buxton, England, including at the Festival's Philadelphia legs in 1996 and 1997.
 In 1997, members of The Savoy Company were asked to work with former D'Oyly Carte Opera Company actors in their performance of "H.M.S.
 Pinafore" at the Festival.
 In 1999, Savoy also helped the Blue Hill Troupe in New York City to celebrate its 75th anniversary with a performance at the Metropolitan Museum of Art.